 Although the cardholder and the authorized user might have made a repayment agreement, this doesn’t change the primary account holder’s responsibility.

-“If the authorized user doesn’t pay for the charges they made, the primary account holder will still need to make the payments,” Kingston says.
+“If the authorized user doesn’t pay for the charges they made, the primary account holder will still need to make the payments,” Kingston said.
 “If an authorized user fails to pay for the charges they have been putting on the card, this can cause a strain in the relationship.”

 Cash advances and checks can be requested